Comeau Building

-The Comeau was built in 1926.
+Comeau sold the building in 1932 due to struggling financially following the conclusion of the Florida land boom and the start of the Great Depression.
 On September 6, 1996, it was added to the U.S. National Register of Historic Places.
-It sold in 2006 for $5.1 million, and again in 2015 for $12 million.
+In recent years, the structure sold for $5.1 million in 2006 and $12 million in 2015.
 In 2021, it sold along with three other nearby buildings for $54.2 million.